Deyda/NeverRed/README.md

 ### Updating the Script

-If you have start a previous version of the script in GUI Mode, you get a message that a update is available and whether it should be executed.
+If you have start a previous version of the script in GUI Mode, you get a message that an update is available and whether it should be executed.
 With the parameter -ESFile and -GUIFile the update is performed automatically.